Ephemeris Data Factory #

 Methods #

-Returns a list of dictionaries.
+Returns a list of dictionaries (or EphemerisDictModel instances if as_model=True).
 Fast and lightweight.
 Best for raw data processing.

 Output Structure: